 In other sessions I attended, one way or another, speakers talked about how to address this looming problem — either by relying on more automated security processes or by building more secure hardware and software, from the code level on up.
 No one suggested a very simple and elegant strategy to help tackle this problem: recruiting and retaining more women.

 Like other IT professions, the cybersecurity field strongly lacks women, and that isn’t surprising, given the surrounding research.
 Wenc pointed to a stat from the 2017 Global Information Security Workforce Study: Women in Cybersecurity that indicates 51 percent of women have experienced discrimination in their careers.
 The study also points out that women in cybersecurity experience more discrimination the higher up they rise in their careers.
 The barriers these women face include: a lack of mentors and female role models, straight-up gender bias, unequal growth opportunities and unequal pay.
-Is it really any wonder that just 11 percent of cybersecurity professionals are women?
+Is it really any wonder that, globally, just 11 percent of dedicated cybersecurity professionals are women?

 Why IT Organizations Should Actively Pursue Gender Diversity